Mutation of cluster-tilting objects and potentials: Introduction

 Associated with cluster-tilting objects $T$ in 2-CY categories $\C$ are the endomorphism algebras $\End_{\C}(T)$, called 2-CY-tilted algebras.
 And associated with a quiver with potential $(Q,W)$ are algebras called Jacobian algebras in \cite{dwz}.
 The mutation of cluster-tilting objects induces an operation on the associated 2-CY-tilted algebras and the mutation of quivers with potentials induces an operation on the associated Jacobian algebras.
 The theme of this paper is to investigate these classes of algebras and their relationships, in particular with respect to mutation.
 In addition to cluster-tilting objects in triangulated 2-CY categories, we also deal with mutation of tilting modules over 3-CY algebras, and their relationship to mutation of quivers with potentials.
 We now state the main results of this paper, referring to section \ref{sec1} for definitions and background material.

-(A) Starting with a cluster-tilting object $T$ in a 2-CY category $\C$ such that $\End_{\C}(T)$ is Jacobian, our main theorem states that the two mutations ``coincide'' (Theorem \ref{main}).
-The same type of result is proved for tilting modules over 3-CY algebras (Theorem \ref{main2}).
+(A) Starting with a tilting module $T$ over a 3-CY algebra $\Lambda$ such that $\End_{\Lambda}(T)$ is Jacobian, our first main theorem states that the two mutations ``coincide'' (Theorem \ref{main2}).
+The same type of result is proved for cluster-tilting objects in triangulated 2-CY categories (Theorems \ref{main} and \ref{main3}).
 Our basic idea for the proof is to use the relationship between Jacobian algebras and 2-almost split sequences introduced in \cite{i,iy}, which is a higher analogue of the classical relationship between mesh categories of translation quivers and almost split sequences \cite{R,BG,IT1,IT2,I2}.

 (B) The results in (A) can be used to show that large classes of 2-CY-tilted algebras are Jacobian.
 In particular, a main result is that cluster-tilted algebras, which are an important subclass of 2-CY-tilted algebras, are Jacobian (Corollary \ref{jacob}).
-This is an easy consequence of Theorem \ref{main}.
+This is an easy consequence of Theorem \ref{main3}.

-More generally we show that a large class of 2-CY-tilted algebras coming from triangulated 2-CY categories associated with elements in Coxeter groups (see \cite{birs}) are also Jacobian (Theorem \ref{t:fourth}).
+More generally we show that a large class of 2-CY-tilted algebras coming from triangulated 2-CY categories associated with elements in Coxeter groups (see \cite{birs}) are also Jacobian (Corollary \ref{mutation of reduced words are given by QP}).

 (C) It is an open question whether there exists a (mutation-) operation on algebras with the following property: $\End_{\C}(T)$ should be sent to $\End_{\C}(T^{\ast})$, when $T$ is a cluster-tilting object in a triangulated 2-CY category and $T^{\ast}$ is a cluster-tilting object obtained from $T$ by mutation.